Picture a recruiter’s nightmare.

 Make sure you clearly communicate the purpose of the tests, using strong personalization methods and a human touch whenever possible.

-At TestGorilla, we like to show videos from the hiring manager or a relevant team member at the start of each test, thanking the candidate for the time they’ll spend completing it.
+For example, with TestGorilla, you can record a video from the hiring manager or a relevant team member and display it at the start of each job assessment, thanking the candidate for their time and explaining the purpose of the tests.

-Finally, make it clear to the candidates that you’re using the tests to overcome natural biases, and ensure they get the visibility they deserve throughout the hiring process.
+Finally, make it clear to the candidates that you’re using the tests to overcome biases and ensure they get the visibility and feedback they deserve throughout the hiring process.

 4. Tests and assessments lead to you hiring “cookie-cutter teams”